datacommonsorg/docsite/api/sheets/get_variable.md

 ### Example 1: Get the total population of Hawaii in 2017

-To get the total population of Hawaii in 2017, using the `geoId/15` DCID and `Count_Person` variable:
+To get the total population of Hawaii in 2017:

 1. Place your cursor in the desired cell.
 1. Enter the formula `=DCGET("geoId/15", "Count_Person", 2017)`.
 The value `1425763` populates the cell.